-- (1) The Arbitration Commissioner shall prepare and maintain a list of arbitrators, consisting of four groups: Chairpersons, Non-Chairpersons Arbitrators, Emergency Chairpersons, and Emergency Non-Chairpersons Arbitrators.
-All Chairpersons and Emergency Chairpersons shall consist of lawyers who are selected from the list of arbitrators by the Presiding Judge or by a judge or judges assigned to do so by the Presiding Judge. - (2) No person may be added to the list of arbitrators unless that person is an attorney authorized to practice law in the State of Ohio, has filed with the Arbitration Commissioner a written consent to serve as an arbitrator and has completed the training requirements set forth in Paragraph (Z). - (3) Arbitrators subsequently desiring to be deleted from the list of arbitrators may do so by notifying the Arbitration Commissioner in writing. - (E) Composition of Board: Disqualification from appointment
+- (2) No person may be added to the list of arbitrators unless that person is an attorney authorized to practice law in the State of Ohio, has filed with the Arbitration Commissioner a written consent to serve as an arbitrator and has completed the training requirements set forth in Paragraph (Z). - (3) Arbitrators subsequently desiring to be deleted from the list of arbitrators may do so by notifying the Arbitrations Commissioner in writing.

+(E) Composition of Board: Disqualification from Appointment

-Not more than one member of a law partnership or an association of attorneys shall be appointed to the same Board, nor shall an attorney be appointed to a Board who has an interest in the determination of the case or a relationship with the parties or their counsel which would interfere with an impartial consideration of the case.
+Not more than one member of a law partnership or an association of attorneys shall be appointed to the same board, nor shall an attorney be appointed to a board who has an interest in the determination of the case or a relationship with the parties or their counsel which would interfere with an impartial consideration of the case.

-- (F) Assignment of Cases: Communication with Arbitrators - (1) The Arbitration Commissioner may assign up to two cases to each Arbitrator at the time of their selection. - (2) Once a case is assigned to a board of arbitrators, there shall be no communication by counsel or the parties with the arbitrators concerning the merits of the controversy prior to the commencement of the hearing.
-Further, no disclosure shall be made to the arbitrators prior to the filing of the report and award referred to in Para.
-P, of any offers of settlement made by either party.
-Prior to the delivery of the court file to the Chairperson of the Board of Arbitrators, the Arbitration Commissioner shall remove from the file and retain all papers or any notations referring to demands or offers for settlement including the Certificate of Readiness.
+(F) Assignment of Cases: Communication with Arbitrators

+- (1) The Arbitration Commissioner may assign up to two cases to each Arbitrator at the time of their selection. - (2) Once a case is assigned to a board of arbitrators, there shall be no communication by counsel or the parties with the arbitrators concerning the merits of the controversy prior to the commencement of the hearing.
+Further, no disclosure shall be made to the arbitrators prior to the filing of the report and award referred to in Paragraph (P), of any offers of settlement made by either party.
+Prior to the delivery of the Court to file to the Chairperson of the Board of Arbitrators, the Arbitration Commissioner shall remove from the file and retain all papers or any notations referring to demands or offers for settlement including the Certificate of Readiness.